-Authorities arrested Aliaksandrau on January 12 and charged him with violating public order, according to news reports and Barys Haretski, deputy head of the Belarusian Association of Journalists (BAJ), an advocacy and trade group that was banned by the government in 2021 but continues to track journalist detentions from inside Belarus, who spoke to CPJ via phone.
+Authorities arrested Aliaksandrau on January 12, 2021, and charged him with violating public order, according to news reports and Barys Haretski, deputy head of the Belarusian Association of Journalists (BAJ), an advocacy and trade group that was banned by the government in 2021 but continues to track journalist detentions from inside Belarus, who spoke to CPJ via phone.

 On August 27, the Belarusian Investigative Committee announced that Aliaksandrau was charged with tax evasion, according to banned Belarusian human rights organization Viasna, which continues to operate in the country unofficially.
-If found guilty, the journalist could face up to seven years in prison, according to the Belarusian criminal code.
+The charge carries a sentence of up to seven years in prison, according to Article 243, Part 2, of the criminal code.

 On November 1, the Belarusian State Security Committee declared BelaPAN an extremist group, news media reported.

 On November 18, Radio Svaboda, the Belarusian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty, reported that Aliaksandrau and other former and current BelaPAN employees, including former director Dzmitry Navazhylau and director and chief editor Iryna Leushyna, had been charged with “creating an extremist group,” punishable by up to seven years in prison under Article 361-1, Part 1, of the criminal code.
 BelaPAN correspondent Tanya Korovenkova confirmed the charges to CPJ by messaging app.

 On April 4, 2022, news media reported that the prosecutor’s office had sent a case to a Minsk court against Aliaksandrau, Navazhylau, and Leushyna.
 Aliaksandrau was charged with high treason, creating an extremist group, large-scale tax evasion, and violating public order, according to those reports and Viasna.